Linedwell/docker-pylint/README.md

 # docker-pylint
-Minimal docker images for linting Python files in CI based on Alpine Linux
+Minimal docker images for linting Python files in CI based on Alpine Linux.

 This container can be pulled with:
 ```bash